adamlofts/mysql1_dart/README.md

 News
 ----

+* v0.4.1: Major refactoring so that only the parts of sqljocky which are supposed to be exposed are.
 * v0.4.0: Support for M4.
 * v0.3.0: Support for M3.
 Bit fields are now numbers, not lists.
 Dates now use the DateTime class instead of the Date class.
 Use new IO classes.
 * v0.2.0: Support for the new SDK.